Kimskogfelter/Recipe-site/README.md

 #### RECIPES PAGE

+- Removed the rating function due to not having enough time to finish that part

 ![Recipes page made in wireframes](https://raw.githubusercontent.com/Kimskogfelter/Recipe-site/main/static/images/wireframes/Recipe%20site%20-%20Recipes%20main%20page.webp)

 #### RECIPES DETAIL PAGE

-- Added a heart icon so the user can save favourite recipes
 - Added a comment function so a logged in user can comment on the recipe
+- Removed the rating function due to not having enough time to finish that part

 ![Recipes detail page made in wireframes](https://raw.githubusercontent.com/Kimskogfelter/Recipe-site/main/static/images/wireframes/Recipe%20site%20-%20Recipe%20page.webp)

 #### ABOUT PAGE

-- Decided to add text about the webpage in the image to the left and add a little image and little text to the right to make it look more appealing
+- Decided to make the image to the left take up the whole height of the webpage to make it look more appealing

 ![About page made in wireframes](https://raw.githubusercontent.com/Kimskogfelter/Recipe-site/main/static/images/wireframes/Recipe%20site%20-%20About%20page.webp)